-There must have been some extra love in the air during the recent Valentine’s Day holiday.
+There must have been some extra love in the air during the 2019 Valentine’s Day holiday.
 Two female cats were being held at a local Southern California shelter.
-Their time was running out quickly.
+But their time was running out quickly.
 One was very pregnant and ready to go into labor any day.
 The other, a gorgeous semi-feral Tortico girl, a mix between a calico and tortie cat, was accompanied by her three 8-day-old kittens.

 February 12th, the call went out to the local rescue groups regarding the cats facing certain doom.